 The advent of the AA/AS-T degrees has been an opportunity for many departments to revisit the requirements and essential curriculum in their programs.
 Aligning with state requirements through the CI-D templates has engendered much discussion about what is critical for student competency in a major or focused area of study.
-Thorough review by Curriculum Committee and Academic Senate, and approval by Shared Governance Council ensures College wide dialogue about the effectiveness and relevancy of all programs offered (II.A-1, II.A-2, II.A-3, II.A.2.a-1).
+Thorough review by Curriculum Committee and Academic Senate, and approval by Shared Governance Council ensures College wide dialogue about the effectiveness and relevancy of all programs offered (II.A.2.a-1, II.A-1, II.A-2, II.A-3).